Compliance and Integrity Program:

 Who is responsible for compliance at NC State University?

 Everyone in the NC State community is responsible for complying with laws, regulations, and university policies and acting in an ethical manner in all endeavors.
 Living our university value of integrity also means making reports when you see or hear concerning behavior.
 Compliance functions at NC State are integrated into the activities that take place across our campuses every day.
 Compliance officers work within many units, such as SPARCS, athletics, finance and administration.
-The University Compliance & Integrity Manager is located in the Office of General Counsel and facilitates compliance activities and initiatives for the entire university.
+The University Compliance, Ethics, & Enterprise Risk Management Officer is located in the Office of General Counsel and facilitates compliance activities and initiatives for the entire university.

 Why have a University Compliance and Integrity Program?